Whatever you are selling, the fact is, you need to advertise it.

 5.2.
 Social media

 Social media ads are the ads that you see on various social media platforms like Facebook, Instagram, TikTok, LinkedIn, Twitter, and more.
-Social media ads can be static, animated, or video.
+They can be static, animated, or video.

 Video ads are non-static ads that you can find across various websites, mainly streaming sites.
 They usually come before, during, or after the video that you are watching.
 They can also show up on your social media feed.